SMFA Curricula Committee

 The following forms may be filled in online and submitted electronically.
 Once filled in and submitted, the form will be automatically routed to the appropriate department chair/program director, and once the department chair/program director approves, the form will be sent to the Curriculum Committee.

-If you encounter any difficulties with this new submission system, please contact the Assistant Director of Academic & Curriculum Administration at Laurel.Wero@tufts.edu
+If you encounter any difficulties with this new submission system, please contact Leah Gadd, Associate Dean of Academic Advising & Undergraduate Studies, at leah.gadd@tufts.edu, and Chantal Zakari, Associate Dean of Curriculum and Instruction, at chantal.zakari@tufts.edu

 New courses must run as Special Topics three times before they will be considered for a permanent course number in the catalog.